mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 For instance, you know the koan – [Zen Buddhists](glossary#zen-buddhism ) always use a koan, but this koan is really based on Buddhist philosophy mentioned by Prajnaparamita sutra: “Mountain is mountain, mountain is not mountain, but mountain is mountain.”
 Very practically they explain [it using the example of] Zen monks, just like this, for instance...

 A [Zen Master](glossary#zen-master) said to his assembly: “One day,” he said, “a hundred years after my death, I will be reborn as a cow at one of the farmers’ houses in my village, down far from my temple.
 And then if you go there to see the cow, first look at his underarm.
-And then,” it says, “You can find my name there.” *[The group laughs.]* That is called [Isan](glossary#isan-reiyū); his name was Isan.
+And then, you can find my name there.” *[The group laughs.]* That is called [Isan](glossary#isan-reiyū); his name was Isan.

 So if you see that, immediately you say, “Oh, this is Isan!”
 But it is not Isan.
 You have made a mistake if you say so, because it is not Isan; it is a cow.
 So you say, “Oh, that is a cow, not Isan.”
 But it’s not a cow; it’s Isan. *[Laughter.]* And then, Isan said to the assembly: “How do you call it?”